yetulaxman/linux-2/_tutorials/08-proteomics.md

 ## Learning Objectives
 - Start a containerised webb app for analysing phosphoproteomics dataset
 - Perform analysis using a test dataset
-- Appreciate the ease of use of web-container.

 ## Basic usage of docker